vitale-t/Linux_Users_Jenkins_Automation/README.md

 # Linux_Users_Jenkins_Automation

-Declarative pipeline in Jenkins that allows us to create users within a Linux system, generating a temporary password that the operator can send to the end user.
-Below are the steps to configure and run the job.
+A declarative pipeline in Jenkins that allows you to create users on a Linux system, generating a temporary password that the operator can send to the end user.
+The steps to configure and run the job are detailed below.

-Prerequisites:
 Access to Jenkins:You must have access to a Jenkins instance with permissions to create and run pipelines.
 Sudo Permissions: The user under which Jenkins runs must have sudo permissions to execute the following commands without requiring a password: groupadd, useradd, chpasswd, passwd.
 Sudo Configuration:To prevent Jenkins from prompting for a password when running sudo commands, edit the /etc/sudoers file and add the following line (replace jenkins_user with the user under which Jenkins runs).